qianjing2020/qianjing2020.github.io/_posts/2020-07-30-decision-tree.md

 ~~~

 To help get an idea of the time complexity of our decision tree, here is a rough estimation:
-Given $N$ observations and $K$ features, the depth of the tree would be $O(logN)$ to $O(N)$, the later being the worst scenario.
-Since finding the best criterion at a node requires testing all features and their values, this time complexity on each node can be $O(KN)$.
-Assume runtime for splitting the tree at each node is of $O(1)$, the time complexity for build the entire tree would be some where between $O(KNlogN)$ to $O(KN^2)$ .
+Given _N_ observations and _K_ features, the depth of the tree would be _O(logN)_ to _O(N)_, the later being the worst scenario.
+Since finding the best criterion at a node requires testing all features and their values, this time complexity on each node can be _O(KN)_.
+Assume runtime for splitting the tree at each node is of _O(1)_, the time complexity for build the entire tree would be some where between _O(KNlogN)_ to _O(KN<sup>2</sup>)_ .

 In conclusion, we built a basic decision tree classifier from scratch using Python Language.
 Its performance is very similar to the one in sklearn library.
-However, when data size increase to ~$10^3$, the runtime is a much longer than the sklearn decision tree classifier.
+However, when data size increase to ~_10<sup>3</sup>_, the runtime is a much longer than the sklearn decision tree classifier.
 I would like to dive deeper into the more efficient algorithms that sklearn provides (Thanks to open source!), but since this blog focuses on only understanding the mechanism behind the decision tree classifier, let's take a break!

 Related resources: